accordproject/techdocs/website/versioned_docs/version-0.4.5/ergo-intro-examples.md

 The clause takes a `Request` as input and returns a `Response`.

-The code for the clause just constructs a new `Response` with a property `output` which is a string containing the property `name` of from the contract (`contract`) and the property `input` from the request (`request`).
+The code for the clause constructs a new `Response` with a property `output` which is a string containing the property `name` of from the contract (`contract`) and the property `input` from the request (`request`).